 The Oklahoma Conservation Commission has provided conservation education to Oklahomans since 1975.
 We educate Oklahomans of all ages about natural resources with an emphasis on soil and water.
 We also support the education programs of conservation districts, including outdoor classrooms, natural resource days, educator workshops, and demonstration field days.
-Read more below about our education programs.
+Read more below about our various education programs.

 Blue Thumb Program

 The Blue Thumb Program is an educational arm of the Conservation Commission's Water Quality Division.
 It includes a program for training volunteers how to monitor the water quality of their local streams.
 It also works to educate the public about protecting streams through hands-on education and presentations.
 Blue Thumb is the state lead for Project WET (Water Education for Teachers), which makes supplemental curricula and training available to educators and provides workshops for all ages.
 Learn more.